v-makoud/Azure-Industry-docs/azure-industry-docs/retail/retail-data-management-overview.md

 With data now ready to be used by data analysts, actionable insights may be discovered, and action taken to exploit this new knowledge.
 For example, a customer’s purchase preferences may be loaded back into the retailer’s systems and used to improve several customer touchpoints such as the following.

+- Increase the average eCommerce or POS transaction by bundling products
 - Purchase history in CRM to support customer call center inquiries
 - Product suggestions tailored by an e-commerce recommendation engine
 - Targeted and relevant ads based on customer data